krenalis/krenalis/doc/src/events/session-tracking.md

 ### Session in the JSON Body

-When a Chichi SDK sends an event, it includes two session fields.
-Here's an example of how a session appears in Chichi upon receiving an event:
+When a Meergo SDK sends an event, it includes two session fields.
+Here's an example of how a session appears in Meergo upon receiving an event:

 ```json
 {